Horizons-Games/Axolotl-Engine/README.md

-# Axolot Engine
+# Axolotl Engine
-This engine has been created by [Horizons Games](https://github.com/Pre-SuperAwesomeEngine) for the Master's Degree in Advanced Programming for AAA Videogames at UPC School.
+This engine has been created by [Horizons Games](https://github.com/Horizons-Games/Axolotl-Engine) for the Master's Degree in Advanced Programming for AAA Videogames at UPC School.

 # Installation
 - Download the latest release
 - Unzip the file
-- Open AxolotEngine.exe
+- Open AxolotlEngine.exe

 # Features